 In 1981, the Salvage & Rescue Company formed a committee to investigate the merits of refurbishing the current truck vs. the purchase of a new one.
 After a few years of effort it was concluded that a new truck was the best option for the Department.
 Reliability problems coupled with lack of parts, body rust, additional space requirements and the increased awareness to firefighter safety warranted a new vehicle.

 The town Board of Alderman supported the new truck acquisition.
 In 1986 a bid was awarded to Saulsbury Fire Equipment to construct a new vehicle to specifications written by the Fire Company.
 The new vehicle was delivered in October of 1987 at a cost of $182,000.
 This truck is a state of the art Salvage & Rescue vehicle; tailored to meet the specific needs of the Town of Boonton.
 It was made as large as believed practical for the Town, so as to accommodate the equipment now and in the future.

-Recently, the department added a kneumatic light tower to the front of the box, nested just above the engine compartment.
+In 2006, the department added a pneumatic light towerto the front of the box, nested just above the engine compartment.

 1893 Gleason & Bailey Hand Pumper and Hose Reel

 On August 23, 1893, the Common Council passed a resolution that authorized the purchase of a hand-operated Pumping Engine from Gleason & Bailey, Seneca Falls, New York, for $642.00; a Hose Reel to cost $90.00; and 500 feet of hose to be purchased from the Eureka Manufacturing Company.
 Both of the Gleason & Bailey pieces were assigned to Maxfield Engine House, however they belonged to two seperate companies.

 Interesting note: The metal fixture mounted on the top of the hose reel that reads"Hose Co.
 No. 1" is presently affixed to the restored 1915 American LaFrance "Metropolitan" Horse Drawn Steamer.